-- (a) Each non-contestable unmetered load applies to a unique combination of FRMP, End User, TNI, DLF, and LNSP. - (b) The NMI may be related to a single device or may contain different agreed Unmetered Device loads with the sameor Unmetered Device types.
-One NMI is required for each non-contestable unmetered load.
-Individual Unmetered Device loads may be added to and removed from the NMI without the need to change the NMI. - (c) New NMIs must only be created where one or more Unmetered Device loads with a unique and previously unregistered set of attributes (FRMP, End User, TNI, DLF, LNSP) are to be put into service. - (d)(c) A NMI may be abolished if the non-contestable unmetered load is removed or transferred to another NMI. - (e)(d) A change of one attribute (FRMP, TNI, DLF, LNSP), or a change of End User, will not of its own require an abolition of the NMI. - (f)(e) The NER and Metrology Procedure: Part B provide for the allocation of NMIs to broad classes of non-contestable unmetered loads provided that certain attributes required for settlements remain unique.
+- (a) Each non-contestable unmetered load applies to a unique combination of FRMP, End User, TNI, DLF, and LNSP. - (b) The NM/ may contain different agreed Unmetered Device loads or Unmetered Device types.
+One NM/ is required for each non-contestable unmetered load.
+Individual Unmetered Device loads may be added to and removed from the NM/ without the need to change the NM/. - (c) New NMIs must only be created where one or more Unmetered Device loads with a unique and previously unregistered set of attributes (FRMP, End User, TNI, DLF, LNSP) are to be put into service. - (d) A NMI may be abolished if the non-contestable unmetered load is removed or transferred to another NMI. - (e) A change of one attribute (FRMP, TNI, DLF, LNSP), or a change of End User, will not of its own require an abolition of the NMI. - (f) The NER and Metrology Procedure: Part B provide for the allocation of NMIs to broad classes of non-contestable unmetered loads provided that certain attributes required for settlements remain unique.

-AEMO expects that each LNSP has a procedure for the allocation of NMIs for non-contestable unmetered loads, which has been agreed by the FRMP and will be available for review by the Jurisdiction or AEMO on request.
+AEMO expects that each LNSP has a procedure for the allocation of NMIs for non-contestable unmetered loads, which will be available for review by the Jurisdiction or AEMO on request.

-(g)(f) Where distribution feeders are commonly supplied from one transmission node, but are regularly moved to another transmission node for maintenance or seasonal reasons, the non-contestable unmetered load NMI can be recorded in MSATS against the transmission node through which the majority of the energy is delivered.
+(g) Where distribution feeders are commonly supplied from one transmission node, but are regularly moved to another transmission node for maintenance or seasonal reasons, the non-contestable unmetered load NMI can be recorded in MSATS against the transmission node through which the majority of the energy is delivered.